 Programs for K-12 students

 Each year, Bradley University STEM Education faculty and students engage in informal STEM education outreach programs for youth in our community.
-In the 2008-2009 school year, this effort touched 450 local primary school students.
+This outreach touches hundreds of local primary school students each year.

 Opportunities with NASA

 NASA offers hundreds of paid summer internships for high school, undergraduate, and graduate students in a variety of disciplines from engineering and science to technology, business, and finance.

 Click the link below to complete your base application and apply for up to 15 different internship opportunities with a single application.
 The deadline is March 15th!

 The Society of American Military Engineers is offering summer Engineering and Construction Camp opportunities for high school students.
 All camps are a full week long and the kids are continuously supervised (day and night).
 Meals, lodging, and all activities are included in the registration cost.
 The camps offer LOTS of hands-on activities for kids to learn engineering and construction principles.
 In addition to the technical focus, the programs also emphasize team building, leadership skills, and having fun!

 As a means of encouraging students to pursue further studies in science, Chem Contest is an annual event during which some 300-500 high school students compete on a written test of chemical knowledge, and at the same time, Bradley faculty interact with the high school teachers, and facilitate discussions on the subject of teaching chemistry.
 Following the test, students view an educational chemical demonstration show.
 This event is co-sponsored by the local section of the American Chemical Society.

 Project Lead the Way is a national not-for-profit organization established to make current middle and high schools and their students more aware of the role engineers play in the workforce and the academic requirements necessary to qualify for entrance into a undergraduate collegiate program.
 The College of Engineering and Technology has partnered with Project Lead the Way to implement a sequence of pre-engineering courses in selected high schools.